 International architectural practice, Purcell, opts for Opentree to help manage BIM workflows.

-Purcell, a 275-strong UK architectural, masterplanning and heritage design consultancy, has selected the Cabinet electronic document management platform developed by Opentree as a basis for its building information management, BIM-driven design processes.
+Purcell, a 275-strong UK architectural, masterplanning and heritage design consultancy, has selected the Cabinet electronic document management solution for Architects and engineers developed by Opentree as a basis for its building information management, BIM-driven design processes.

 One of the UK’s leading heritage sector architects, Purcell has ten offices across the UK plus operations in Hong Kong and Australia.
 After a six-month search for an information management platform, it selected Opentree’s Cabinet ahead of a final shortlist including Newforma and M-Files solutions.